 If you're considering training to become a play therapist, one-day introductory courses are offered by organisations such as PTUK and the University of Roehampton.

-- the ability to deal appropriately with sensitive situations and confidential matters;
+- the ability to deal with confidential matters appropriately

 - organisation skills when managing work for a range of employers and clients.

 You'll need considerable previous experience, paid or voluntary, working with children for entry on to most training courses, as well as a mature attitude.

 Finding work experience with a play therapist or an organisation offering this service can be challenging due to the numerous regulations around working with children.
 However, you can gain experience in many other relevant areas such as schools, play groups, youth work, social services and mental health support.

 As you'll be working with children, an enhanced Disclosure and Barring Service (DBS) check is usually required.

 As a qualified play therapist you can work for a range of employers, including:

 - children and family charities

 You can also work on a broad range of community programmes, which are often charity or local government initiatives.

 Experienced play therapists can train to become a clinical supervisor and work in supporting those training to become qualified.
 You'll usually work for one of the training providers, although could be employed directly by students.